mlhartme/stool/client/documentation.md

 ### Image

-A Docker image with various label.
+A Docker image with various labels.
+An image can be identified by a repository tag.
+However, since a stage implies the repository, Stool can usually refer to an image by its tag.
+When building images with Stool, this tag is a number, that's incremented with every build.

+Labels: TODO

 * **origin**
   Specifies where the image came from, e.g. a git url, Maven like
       git:ssh://git@github.com/mlhartme/hellowar.git

-If you use Stool to build stages, the Docker tag of an image is simply a number, that's incremented with every build.

 ### Project